-- $1) \quad Complete the \, HLGU \, Graduate \, Application \, form \, and \, include \, the \, nonrefundable \, \$25 \, Application \, Fee. \, Application \, Application \, Fee. \, Application \, Ap$ - 2) Prior to the end of their first semester of coursework, students seeking admission to the graduate program in education must submit the following: - Official transcripts, mailed directly from each regionally accredited college or university attended, showing completion of a baccalaureate degree in education with a minimum cumulative grade point average of 2.75 on a 4.0 scale. - Official transcripts, mailed directly from each regionally accredited college or university attended, showing any previous graduate coursework (no grade lower than B accepted). - Copy of current teaching certificate .
+- 1) Complete the HLGU Graduate Application form and include the nonrefundable \$25 Application Fee. - 2) Prior to the end of their first semester of coursework, students seeking admission to the graduate program in education must submit the following: - Official transcripts, mailed directly from each regionally accredited college or university attended, showing completion of a baccalaureate degree in education with a minimum cumulative grade point average of 2.75 on a 4.0 scale - Official transcripts, mailed directly from each regionally accredited college or university attended, showing any previous graduate coursework (no grade lower than B accepted) - Conditionally admitted students who do not have a 2.75 CGPA will be admitted according to the cumulative grade point average requirements applicable to the particular track in which the student desires admission.
+Consult the Director of Graduate/Online Studies for further details - Copy of current teaching certificate.
+(Students in the initial-certification stage of the program will not have a teaching certificate, and so are not required to produce one during their initialcertification phase.)

-Following a review of all application materials, the Graduate Advisory Committee will send a written notification of program status to the applicant.
+Following a review of all application materials, the Graduate Admission Committee will send a written notification of program status to the applicant.
 Program status falls under three categories: Admitted; Conditionally Admitted (the applicant is given a list of specific conditions with deadlines that must be met in order to receive Admitted status); and Not Admitted.